smugmug/yui-gallery/src/sm-treeview/README.md

 ### Useful `Y.Tree.Node`Properties

 Tree nodes have a variety of properties and methods, the most important of which is probably the `label` property, which specifies an HTML string that will be rendered as the label for the node.

 The `children` property is an array that contains zero or more `Y.Tree.Node` instances that are children of the parent node.

 The `parent` property always contains a reference to the node's parent node, or `undefined` if the node is the root node of a tree and has no parent.

-Consult the API docs for details on all available `Y.Tree.Node` properties.
+Consult the API docs for details on all available [`Y.Tree.Node`][api-treenode] properties.

 ### Adding Nodes

-Use the [`append()`][api-append], [`insert()`][api-insert], and
-[`prepend()`][api-prepend] methods to add nodes to other nodes as children.
+Use the [`append()`][api-append], [`insert()`][api-insert], and [`prepend()`][api-prepend] methods to add nodes to other nodes as children.
 Each method accepts either a `Y.Tree.Node` instance or a configuration object that will be turned into a `Y.Tree.Node` instance.

 After adding the node, each method returns the node that was added.